-While it can be difficult to get your accident report amended, it may be worth the trouble.
+While it can be difficult to get your accident report amended in Georgia, it may be worth the trouble.
 Remember, the insurance provider of the person who caused the accident will place a lot of importance on the report.
 An error in it can mean your claim won’t be processed.

 To make an amendment, you can go to the online site of the APD’s third-party vendor (listed above).
 Your Atlanta personal injury attorney can also help with correcting errors on the report.